Gustave Moynier: Term as president of the ICRC

-In 1872, Moynier submitted, after the Franco-Prussian War in 1870-71, a proposal for the creation of an international arbitration court to penalize violations of international humanitarian law.
-Because of concerns by most national governments over state sovereignty, the measure was not adopted.
 Moynier was nominated for the Nobel Peace Prize in 1901, 1902, 1903 and 1905 by Richard Kleen, a member of the Institut de droit international (Institute of International Law).
 Unlike Dunant who was awarded the first Peace Prize in 1901 together with Frédéric Passy, Moynier never received the prize in his own name, although the Institute that he had founded received the honor in 1904.
 He died in 1910, two months before Dunant, without any sort of reconciliation between the two.
 Having been president of the committee until his death, he is still the committee's longest-serving president.

 Legacy

 The Rue Gustave-Moynier, in Secheron, Geneva's diplomatic quarter, is named after him and part of the nearby Parc Mon Repos is known as the Parc Moynier.
+Among the five founding members, Gustave Moynier is one of the few who does not have an avenue named after him in Geneva.
+Louis Appia, General Dufour, and Henri Dunant each have one.
+A street bears the name of Maunoir.
+The only remaining traces of Moynier are his villa and the park in front of it, which still bear his name, a small alleyway, and a bust in the Parc des Bastions.

 There is a statue of Moynier in the Parc des Bastions, next to the University of Geneva.
+"La Paisible", the estate of the Gustave Moynier family, was located in Ferney-Voltaire (France), currently at 26 rue de Gex.
+Moynier is buried in Geneva at the Cemetery of Kings.